penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-consecutivegroup-properties-order.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionRelations/properties/consecutiveGroup/properties/order
 ```

-Indicates if the sessions must be 'ordered', 'disordered' or 'sameDay' (it does not matter as long as they are assigned on the same day.
+Indicates if the sessions must be 'ordered', 'unordered' or 'sameDay'  (it does not matter as long as they are allocated on the same day).

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |